 - Install the source Apache Cassandra database on one virtual machine.

-- Create another VM to deploy a new Cassandra node and copy the source data here.
+- Create another VM to deploy a new Cassandra node and copy the source data there.

-- Set up the data replication from the source database to this temporary node.
+- Set up data replication from the source database to this temporary node.

-- Setup another virtual machine after the data in this temporary node is ready for extraction.
+- Set up another virtual machine after the data in the temporary node is ready for extraction.

 - Install the data extraction agent and start it.

-- During the data extraction, we create log files, directories, etc.
+- During data extraction, create log files, directories, etc.

 - Repeat steps 1 through 6 for the test environment.

-As you can see, we needed to keep quite a few virtual machines up and running on AWS.
-However, the load of these virtual machines was not stable.
+As you can see, we needed to keep several virtual machines up and running on AWS.
+However, the load on these virtual machines was not stable.
 At this point, we needed to think about isolating processes to run different tests in parallel.

 Creating a dev/test migration environment for Apache Cassandra to AWS using Docker